About Small Intestine Cancer

-- Adenocarcinomas occur in the gland cells that line the inside of the intestine.
-They account for about 1 in 3 small intestine cancers.
+- Adenocarcinomas: Cancers of the gland cells that line the inside of the intestine which account for about 1 in 3 small intestine cancers

-- Carcinoid tumors are a type of neuroendocrine tumor (NET), and they tend to be slow growing.
-They are the most common type of small intestine tumor.
+- Carcinoid tumors: A type of neuroendocrine tumor (NET) which tends to be grow slowly.
+They are the most common type of small intestine tumor

-- Lymphomas occur in immune cells called lymphocytes and can develop almost anywhere in the body, including the small intestine.
+- Lymphomas: Cancer in immune cells called lymphocytes that can develop almost anywhere in the body, including the small intestine

-- Sarcomas occur in connective tissues, such as muscle.
-The most common sarcomas in the intestine are known as gastrointestinal stromal tumors (GISTs).
+- Sarcomas: Cancer occurring in connective tissues, such as muscle.
+The most common sarcomas in the intestine are known as gastrointestinal stromal tumors (GISTs)

 Less common types of tumors can also develop in the small intestine, such as:

-- Melanoma is a cancer that develops from cells called melanocytes, which give skin its color.
+- Melanoma: Cancer that develops from cells called melanocytes, which give skin its color.
 While melanoma usually starts in the skin, there are also small numbers of melanocytes in the mucosa, which is a tissue that lines various parts of the body, including the entirety of the small intestine.
-Melanoma of the small intestine develops in the mucosa and is extremely rare.
+Melanoma of the small intestine develops in the mucosa and is extremely rare

 Symptoms of Small Intestine Cancer: